 The sign restrictions on the impulse responses to a monetary policy shock follow \citet{Uhlig_2005}.
 The response of $FFR_{t+h}$ is non-negative for $h=0,1,\ldots,5$ and the responses of $GDPDEF_{t+h}$, $COM_{t+h}$ and $NBR_{t+h}$ are non-positive for $h=0,1,\ldots,5$.

-We impose the extended set of narrative restrictions from \citet{Antolin-Diaz_Rubio-Ramirez_2018}.
+We impose the extended set of narrative restrictions from Antol\'{i}n-D\'{i}az and Rubio-Ram\'{i}rez (2018) .
 The restrictions are that the monetary policy shock was: positive in April 1974, October 1979, December~1988 and February 1994; negative in December 1990, October 1998, April 2001 and November 2002; and the most important contributor to the observed unexpected change in $FFR_t$ in these months.
 The implementation of the accept-reject sampler and our approach based on soft sign restrictions and the slice sampler is identical to that in the oil market application.

 Obtaining the draws takes 21.8~hours using the accept-reject sampler, but only 1.1~hours using our approach.
 The average effective sample size from our sampler is 82.8~per cent, so our approach generates about 780,000~effective draws per hour, compared with around 45,000~effective draws per hour for the accept-reject sampler.
 Consistent with the results in Section~5.4 of the main text, our approach also more accurately determines whether the identified set is non-empty; the posterior plausibility of the identifying restrictions based on our sampler is 57.3~per cent compared with only 5.2~per cent when using the accept-reject sampler.